-OED facilitates sexual assault trainings for ROTC cadets biannually, with a focus on bystander intervention.
-These trainings are mandatory for all untrained cadets.
+OED facilitates sexual assault trainings for ROTC cadets, with a focus on bystander intervention.

 Faculty and Professional Staff Trainings

 With support from OED, Human Resources and the Office of General Counsel, an online training on Title IX and the University's Sexual and Gender-Based Harassment and Misconduct Policy was developed.
 It was made mandatory for all University employees in September 2015, and continues to be mandatory for all new employees.